-7.4.3 Reporting of device deficiencies
+8.3.3 Reporting of device deficiencies

+The Investigator shall send the completed clinical study complaint form to the Sponsor using the contact details:

+For non urgent complementary information not possible to send by e-mail or fax, please use surface mail:

-The Investigator shall send the completed clinical study complaint form to the Sponsor via eCRF using the contact details specified in section 7.3.5.
-If there are difficulties accessing the eCRF, a paper form can be completed and sent via fax or e-mail to Sponsor.
-A device deficiency that led to a SAE and any device deficiency that could have led to a SAE shall be reported within 24 hours after the Investigator's awareness in accordance to section 7.3.5.
+A device deficiency that led to a SAE and any device deficiency that could have led to a SAE shall be reported to the Sponsor within 24 hours after the Investigator's awareness (for contact information, see section 8.2.6).

-In order to fulfil regulatory reporting requirements, all deficiencies with the investigational product must be assessed by both the Investigator and the Sponsor to determine if it could have led to a SAE.
+In order to fulfil regulatory reporting requirements, all deficiencies with the study product must be assessed by both the Investigator and the Sponsor to determine if it could have led to a SAE.

-If a SAE has resulted from a device deficiency or if either the Investigator or the Sponsor assesses that the device deficiency could have led to a SAE the Sponsor is responsible for reporting the device deficiency to RA if required by national regulations and the PI is responsible for reporting it to the IEC if required by national regulations.
+If a SAE has resulted from a device deficiency or if either the Investigator or the Sponsor assesses that the device deficiency could have led to a SAE the Sponsor is responsible for reporting the device deficiency to RA and the PI is responsible for reporting it to the IEC, if applicable.

-The deficient investigational product shall be kept by the study site until the QA complaints group has confirmed whether the product shall be returned to Sponsor for further study or if it can be destroyed at the study site.
+The deficient study product shall be kept by the study site until the Quality Assurance (QA) complaints group has confirmed whether the product shall be returned to Sponsor for further study or if it can be destroyed at the study site.